Château de Chambord: Tickets

 About Château de Chambord

-• French Gardens: The château has vast and beautiful Renaissance garden that surrounds it.
-Rent a bike and enjoy the grounds!
+• French Gardens: The château has a beautiful Renaissance garden that surrounds it and visitors can rent a bicycle to explore the enormous royal estate.

 • Boat Ride: Sit back and relax on an electric boat ride along the Cosson River.